vashusaini-dev/vashusaini-dev/README.md

 ### 👨‍💻 About Me

+- 👨‍💻 Pronouns: He/Him
-- 🎓 BCA student passionate about technology and design
+- 🎓 BCA student passionate about technology and design.
-- 🖥️ Focused on building responsive, user-friendly websites
+- 🖥️ Focused on building responsive, user-friendly websites.
-- ⚙️ Combining UX Design with frontend & Python backend
+- ⚙️ Combining UX Design with frontend & Python backend.
-- 🚀 Always learning and exploring new tech
+- 🚀 Always learning and exploring new tech.
+- 📫 How to reach me: Check social links below.

 ---